-After the college review committee's vote, the dean will independently evaluate in writing the faculty member's strengths and weaknesses in fulfilling the professional assignment as defined in the position description.
+After the college review committee's vote, the dean will independently evaluate in writing the faculty member's strengths and weaknesses in teaching, scholarship, and citizenship, including student mentoring within one or more of these areas.
 The dean's report should not merely repeat previous findings but should offer the dean's unique perspectives.
 The dean must recommend granting or denial of CFS candidacy, CFS, or rank advancement.